BitCurator/bitcurator-salt/README.md

 Configuration and support files to build the BitCurator environment in a Ubuntu LTS release.
 BitCurator provides a dedicated installer and uses [Salt](https://saltproject.io/) automation to create a custom desktop environment that includes archival processing, metadata management, forensic analysis, and security tools.

 Instructions in the next section provide guidance on installing Ubuntu and using command-line tools to deploy BitCurator.
-If you are unfamiliar with commnad-line tools or need additional help installing Ubuntu on dedicated hardware or as a virtual machine, visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases and click on the link to the Quick Start Guide.
+If you are unfamiliar with command-line tools or need additional help installing Ubuntu on dedicated hardware or as a virtual machine, visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases and click on the link to the Quick Start Guide.

-**Note: BitCurator must be deployed on an x86/amd64 version of Ubuntu.
-Currently, Ubuntu cannot be installed as the host OS or in a VM on systems with ARM processors, including Apple silicon (M1-M4 series).**
+**Note: BitCurator's toolchain requires an x86/amd64 architecture.
+It cannot be deployed on ARM-based systems, including Apple silicon (M1–M5), even via virtualization.**

 If you wish to build the environment from scratch on your own physical host or VM, follow the instructions below.
 An internet connection is **required** during installation.